 Here's the high level steps:

-Pre-heat oven to 400 degrees F. Combine all spices into a small bowl and rub onto the pork.
+Pre-heat oven to 400 degrees F. Combine all spices and olive oil into a small bowl and rub onto the pork.

 Heat the butter in the cast iron pan over medium heat.
 Sear the pork on each side for 2 minutes only.